This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Read the Recipe First: Review the recipe and Ingredient Notes before starting to ensure success.
-Prep all ingredients ahead of time for smooth cooking.
+• Read First: Review the recipe and Ingredient Notes before starting.
+Prep ingredients ahead for smoother cooking.

-• Choose the Right Dish: A 5×5 inch baking dish is ideal for even baking and the perfect portion size.
+• Use the Right Dish: A 5×5-inch baking dish bakes evenly and gives the perfect portion.

 Frequently Asked Questions